-Other active projects

-Madison Ridgeland Split Diamond Interchange- Frontage Road: Under Construction, Additional Utility Relocations in complete
+Active Projects List

-Lake Harbour Drive Extension, Hwy 51 to Highland Colony Parkway: Preliminary Design and Surveyfinalizing appraisals, review appraisals and right of way acquisitions
+Lake Harbour Drive Extension, Hwy 51 to Highland Colony Parkway:

+Final Design is 90% complete.
+Right-of-way acquisition phase of the project is complete.
+We are now waiting on utility relocation.

-Longmeadow Drainage Ditch Improvements: CompleteSamuels Lane Water Well: Under Constructionfor comment
+Samuels Lane Water Well: Under Construction- 70% complete buildings under construction

 Craft Center Parking Lot Improvements:

-Project “A” - Overlay and Striping of Existing Parking Lot Complete

-Project “B” – New Parking Lot on Northeast Corner of Property: design 70% complete.

-Project “C” New Parking Lot on Southwest Corner of Property: design 70% complete.

-Colony Park Boulevard: 90% Complete with right of way aquistionEast Jackson Street Multi-Use Trail: Design Complete waiting on office review.

-East Madison County Sanitary Sewer Interceptor Rehabilitation-CompletePurple Creek Sanitary Sewer Interceptor Rehabilitation-Complete
+Project “B” –Notice to proceed was issued May 4th

+Project “C” – Notice to proceed was issued May 4th

+Colony Park Boulevard Right-of-way acquisition phase of the project is complete.
+We are now waiting on utility relocation.

+East Jackson Street Multi-Use Trail: Design complete however due to the high cost of utility relocation we are considering moving the trail to the south side of Jackson Street.

+Highland Colony Parkway South Rehabilitation- We estimate a July bid date for the county portion and City Portion

-Highland Drive Sanitary Sewer Replacement-Easement document complete/50% complete on easement aquistionHighway 51 new Sanitary Sewer Line from Prassel Lumber Company to Purple Creek. -Complete
+Highland Drive Sanitary Sewer Replacement.
+Complete.

+Highway 51 Sanitary Sewer Line from Prassel Lumber Company to Purple Creek:

-Ash Court new water main-CompleteStevens Street Drainage Ditch Stabilization-Complete
+Construction is anticipated FY2017.
+The City is saving an estimated $10,000 in consultant fees by designing the project using Public Works staff.

-Old Agency ditch stabilization- Plans are under review by the National Park Service
+Old Agency ditch stabilization- Start Date is June 1st 2016

-Samuels Lane Water Well
+Old Canton Road Sidewalk Improvements, Complete

+South Wheatley Street Rehabilitation, Complete

+Induction Street Lighting at Traffic Signals

+FEMA Debris Removal and Monitoring Term Bid Contract Establishment

-Other Significant Accomplishments
+Significant Accomplishments

-Conducted an informational brief to the Mayor and Board on infrastructure requirements

-Maintained Water and Wastewater Operator certification from the Mississippi State Department of Health and Environmental Quality

-Served on the Intermodal Transportation Technical Committee and help to facilitate the approval of funds for MAPP 21 projects
+Served on the Intermodal Transportation Technical Committee and helped to facilitate the approval of funds for MAP 21 projects

-Served on the Intermodal Transportation sub-committee and was instrumental in developing the change to prospectus regarding late projects and reallocation of funds
+Served on the Intermodal Transportation Sub-Committee and was instrumental in developing the change to prospectus regarding late projects and reallocation of funds

 Served on the Madison County Wastewater Authority Technical Committee

+Served as Staff Support of the Keep Ridgeland Beautiful Committee Served on the Mississippi Recycling Coalition Board of Directors

+Won the award from Keep Mississippi Beautiful for local government

-Served as Staff Supportthe kick-off City award for the State of Mississippi for the Great American Cleanup
+Served as the Safety Officer and chairman of the Executive Safety Committee

+Served on the Madison County Transportation Committee

-Applied for and received a grant for $25,000.00 for a second House Hold Hazardous Waste Day
+Assisted Madison County in the execution of House Hold Hazardous Waste Day

 Applied for and received 3.3 million for Lake Harbour Extension $215,000.00 for Highland Colony Parkway Rehab and $350,000.00 for East Jackson Street Multi-Use Trail from the MPO.

-Attended the American Public Works Association annual conference
+Attended the American Public Works Association Annual Conference

+Conducted an informational brief to the Mayor and Board on infrastructure requirements

+Regularly provided the Mayor, Board members and other Department Heads minutes of the weekly staff meeting and monthly project status report meeting.

+Maintained Water and Wastewater Operator Certification from the Mississippi State Department of Health and Environmental Quality

-Completed over 4,874 request for services and increase of 3100 over the previous year in addition to everyday tasks
+Completed over 4,874 requests for services, an increase of 3100 over the previous year in addition to everyday tasks